Ray Luzier: Life and career

 Luzier was raised in West Newton, Pennsylvania, a small town an hour outside of Pittsburgh on a 118-acre farm.
 He began playing drums at age five, and participated in high school jazz, concert, and marching bands.
 After graduating in 1988, Luzier moved to Hollywood, California, to pursue an education at the Musicians Institute.
 He graduated in 1989 with a degree from MI's Percussion Institute of Technology.
 Luzier later returned as an instructor at Musicians Institute (1992–2001), where he taught rock-style drumming classes and gave private lessons.

 Luzier is well known for his work with David Lee Roth, for whom he played drums from 1997 to 2005.
-Luzier has also played with the Hideous Sun Demons, a progressive-rock/fusion trio formed with DLR bandmembers Toshi Hiketa (guitar) and James LoMenzo (bass).
+Luzier has also played with the Hideous Sun Demons, a progressive-rock/fusion trio formed with DLR bandmembers, guitarist Toshi Hiketa and bassist James LoMenzo.
 Luzier became the drummer for Steel Panther shortly after the band formed in 1997.
-He remained with Steel Panther for six years until his DLR touring schedule interfered.
+He remained with Steel Panther for six years until his DLR touring schedule inter.
 In 2004, Luzier released an instructional DVD.
 It features a wide variety of lessons, including double-kick technique, drum fills, motion exercises, and warm-ups.
 It was released through Hal Leonard Publishing Co.

-In January 2006, Luzier appeared at the NAMM in Anaheim, California with Billy Sheehan and Toshi Hiketa.
+In January 2006, Luzier appeared at the NAMM Show in Anaheim, California with Hiketa and Billy Sheehan.
 Robert DeLeo and Dean DeLeo of Stone Temple Pilots appeared at the same NAMM venue as part of an impromptu band put together by Steve Ferrone.
 After seeing Luzier's performance, the DeLeo brothers invited Luzier to join Army of Anyone, the band they were putting together with vocalist Richard Patrick of the band Filter.